exercism/configlet/README.md

   -m, --mode <mode>            What to do with missing test cases.
 Allowed values: c[hoose], i[nclude], e[xclude] -v, --verbosity <verbosity>  The verbosity of output.
-Allowed values: q[uiet], n[ormal], d[etailed] -p, --probSpecsDir <dir>     Use this `problem-specifications` directory, rather than cloning temporarily -h, --help                   Show this help message and exit --version                    Show this tool's version information and exit
+Allowed values: q[uiet], n[ormal], d[etailed] -p, --probSpecsDir <dir>     Use this `problem-specifications` directory, rather than cloning temporarily -o, --offline                Do not check that the directory specified by `-p, --probSpecsDir` is up-to-date -h, --help                   Show this help message and exit --version                    Show this tool's version information and exit
 ```